Skip to content

 • An extension is added to Person to implement the Swift Comparable protocol.
 This is done by defining the < operator, which compares Person objects based on their age.

-• With Person conforming to Comparable, the sorted() method can be used directly on an array of Person objects to sort them.
+• Because Person conforms to Comparable, the sorted() method can be used directly on an array of Person objects to sort them.

 Sorting using Swift closures functions